IBM/secure-chatbot-interactions-using-security-verify/SECURITY_VERIFY_CONFIG.md

 Then, note down the following endpoints: **authorization_endpoint, token_endpoint and introspection_endpoint**.
 These will be needed to configure our `Insurance Portal` application to integrate with Security Verify.

 **Add an API Client**
-- Click on the `API Access` tab on application settings
+- Click on the `API Access` tab on application settings.
-- Click on `Add API Client` button
+- Click on `Add API Client` button.
-- Enter a name and click on `Save`
+- Enter a name.
+Scroll down to `Select the APIs to which you want to grant access:`.
+Toggle the `Select all` button to `On`, and click on `Save`.
 - Again click `Save` on the parent settings page.
 The credentials will now be generated.

 ![Save API Client](./images/save_api_client.png)
 - Select the added `API Client`.
 On the right pane, the generated credentials can be copied.
 Make a note of the credentials.
-They will be needed for the `Insurance Portal application` configuration.
+They will be needed for the `E-Commerce Portal application` configuration.
 Also note that this is different from the `client-id` and `client-secret` we noted when you created the SSO configuration.

 ![Note API Client credentials](./images/note_api_client.png)